Best Electric Bike Reviews & Buying Guides for 2019

 Changes have been made to the e-bike motors, introducing a brushless design.
 In this case, the coils are connected to the battery and consequently, there is an electromagnetic field generate.
 This causes the 2 static magnetic poles to rotate has the electricity reaches each coil phase.

 Brushless DC motors have longer lifetime and more efficiency than brushed DC motors.
+If you want to learn more about e-bike motors, check our guide.

 Common Errors Committed by E-Bike Buyers